• Home

 This depends on where you’re coming from:

-- Getting to Ubud from elsewhere.
+• Getting to Ubud from elsewhere.
 The easiest option is to get a car through Grab or Gojek.
 I did this to get from Ubud to Sanur and then Seminyak.
 In 2019, I also paid $6 to get the shuttle bus from Ubud to Kuta.
-It was old school, but it did the job!
-I organised this with the staff at the homestay.
+It was old-school, but it did the job.
+I organised this with the homestay staff.

 Accommodation in Ubud